mhmasum0/script.sh/README.md

 # Script.sh

-This repository contains some usefull bash script
+This repository contains some useful bash script